bparanj/crystal/computer/components/capacitor.md

 6. Voltage dependent: The amount of energy stored is related to the square of the voltage across the capacitor.

 This property of storing energy without transformation makes capacitors useful in many applications where rapid energy storage and release is needed, such as in flash photography, power smoothing in electrical circuits, and short-term backup power supplies.

-Would you like to explore more about the applications of capacitors or delve deeper into the physics of how they store energy?

 Capacitors solve several problems in electronic circuits, depending on their application.
 Some of the main problems that capacitors help solve include: